How the End of Skype for Business Online will Affect You

 Considering New Collaboration and Communication Platforms

 With millions of Skype for Business users, it’s likely this will impact you in one way or another.
 Considering this, deploying and then running new platforms can be a lot of work for IT teams to take on.
-Many platforms – think Microsoft Teams, Slack, Zoom, Workplace by Facebook, etc. – may already be in use within your company in small quantities.
+Many platforms – think Microsoft Teams, Slack, Zoom, Workplace from Facebook, etc. – may already be in use within your company in small quantities.
 Workstream collaboration will be a $3.2 billion market by 2021 and a recent report on teamwork and collaboration found that 54% of all end users are using unapproved apps in the workplace at least a few times per year.
 Turning these platforms into your core collaboration and/or communications platforms is an exponential set of work

 Unify Square is well-positioned to help with all aspects of your Skype for Business to Microsoft Teams (or Zoom or Slack) migrations – see how we can help.